TheSilvered/nest/docs/c_api/c_api-map.md

 **Returns:**

-The object associated with the key on success and NULL if the key is not hashable or is not inside the map.
+The object associated with the key on success or `NULL` if the key is not hashable or is not inside the map.
 No error is set.

 ---